SaiKunapuli/cs-132-final-proj/README.md

-# cs-132-final-proj# Snakes and Ladders
+# Snakes and Ladders

-A console-based Snakes and Ladders game written in Python The board is randomly generated every round, supports 2–4 players (any mix of humans and computer-controlled players), and uses the [`rich`](https://github.com/Textualize/rich)library to render a colored ASCII board, banner, and leaderboard.
+A console-based Snakes and Ladders game written in Python The board is randomly generated every round, supports 2–4 players (any mix of humans and computer-controlled players), and uses the [`rich `]  (https://github.com/Textualize/rich)library to render a colored ASCII board, banner, and leaderboard.
 ---

 ## Features